 The facility will be designed to be carbon neutral and allow for future modifications.

-Unlike a standard vaccine manufacturing facility, the EVF will support multiple vaccine manufacturing technology platforms, facilitating rapid and flexible manufacturing of different types of vaccines and biological products, such as mRNA, enzymes and monoclonal antibodies.
+Unlike a standard vaccine manufacturing facility, the EVF will support more responsive multiple vaccine manufacturing technology platforms, facilitating rapid and flexible manufacturing of different types of vaccines and biological products, such as messenger RNA (mRNA), enzymes and monoclonal antibodies.

 The facility will be able to meet the demand for vaccines at both regional and global levels, ensuring access to advanced vaccines and treatments.